 - Store in an airtight container at room temperature for 2-3 days.
 After this point, the treats will begin to harden.

-More Halloween dessert recipes:
+More fun Halloween treats:

 - Halloween Peanut Butter Chocolate White Chocolate Chip Cookies